meghanakoturi/Infinity_learn_GCP_documentation/README.md

 Optional: Apply based on source tags or service accounts

-- Protocols and Ports:
+- Protocols and Ports: tcp:22 for SSH, tcp:80 for HTTP,  tcp:443 for HTTPS

-     tcp:22 for SSH

-     tcp:80 for HTTP

-     tcp:443 for HTTPS

 Use all for all traffic if needed